joshua-conrad/odin-recipes/README.md

 # odin-recipes
-This to demonstrate how to create simple text websites using html.
+This is to demonstrate how to create simple text websites using html.
 This was learned from an assignment by the odin project